pquiring/QSharp/readme.txt

 To compile with MSVC++
-  Install either VS BuildTools or VS IDE with VC++ toolchain. cs2cpp required options : --cxx=17 --msvc
+  Install either VS BuildTools or VS IDE with VC++ toolchain. cs2cpp required options : --msvc
-  Requires CMake/3.10

 VS Code Bug
   If you use VS Code and have either VS Build Tools or VS IDE installed